-There were no significant changes in accounting policies applied by us in these condensed consolidated interim financial statements compared to those used in the most recent annual financial statements of 2017, except for the adoption of new standards and interpretations described below.
+There were no significant changes in accounting policies applied by us in these condensed consolidated interim financial statements compared to those used in the most recent annual consolidated financial statements of 31 December 2022.

-Other new standards and interpretations applicable for the annual period beginning on 1 January 2018 did not have any impact on our consolidated financial statements.
+New standards and interpretations applicable for the annual period beginning on 1 January 2023 did not have any material impact on our condensed consolidated interim financial statements.

 We have not early adopted any other standard, interpretation, or amendment that has been issued but is not yet effective.